How To Start Investing

 Is $100 enough to start investing?

 Yes!
-Getting started is the hardest part.
 Even if you only have $100 to start investing, do it.
-We recommend index funds as the perfect starter investment.
-You’ll want to find a fund that has low or no fees and a low minimum initial investment.
-FZROX at Fidelity is good for this.
+Index funds are a good starter.
+Look for a fund that has low or no fees and a low minimum initial investment.

 How much money do I need to invest to make $3,000 a month?